 The size you’ll need for your nursery will depend on the type of rug you’re interested in.
 A nursery area rug should either be big enough to anchor your major furniture pieces or small enough to sit independently of them.
 If you’re working with hardwood floors, it’s always best to choose a larger rug, ensuring that the front legs of your crib and other large furniture pieces overlap the carpet’s edge by at least a few inches.
 Dressing an existing carpet?
 Choose a rug that fills the empty space in your little one’s room, leaving a few inches between the edges of the rug and the furniture.

 Cotton or wool?
 Synthetic or organic?
 With dozens of options to choose from, it’s difficult to know what rug material is best for your baby’s bedroom.
-Need help narrowing your options?
+Need help narrowing your material options?
 Consider your priorities.
 If durability is high on your list, opt for a strong, washable synthetic.
-Worried about toxic residue?
-Choose an organic fiber like cotton or sisal.
+Choose an organic fiber like cotton or sisal if you prefer natural materials.
 If you can’t decide, a wool rug is always a good bet.
 Organic wool is hardy and easy to clean.
 It’s also naturally flame and water-resistant.
 It even has antibacterial/microbial properties, making it a great choice for those suffering from asthma or allergies.

 Fabric density is a good indicator of quality and durability.
 Before you buy, try this quick test: Dig into the rug with your fingertips.
 The harder it is to reach the bottom of the mat, the better the quality of the rug.